Agent efficiency, automation, and operational insights

-How to Drive Results: Through tailored audiences and re-marketing, reach prospects who have already expressed interest in your business.
-Target ad campaigns to website or mobile app visitors or upload your own list of prospect email addresses and phone numbers.
+You should also Uuse tailored audiences and re-marketing to connect with prospective customers who have already expressed interest in your business.
+Create targeted ad campaigns for the website or mobile app visitors, or upload your own list of prospect email addresses and phone numbers.

-Over 288,000 CEOs use Twitter to connect with customers, develop influence and show thought leadership.9
+Over 288,000 CEOs use Twitter to connect with customers, develop influence and show thought leadership.

 - Twitter for Executives

-A well-optimized video can be displayed prominently on Google, drawing in even more traffic and helping you to establish yourself as the go-to expert.15
+A well-optimized video can be displayed prominently on Google, drawing in even more traffic and helping you to establish yourself as the go-to expert.

 – Search Engine Land